homecon/homecon/installation/installation.md

-# Raspbery Pi preparation for KNXControl
+# Raspbery Pi preparation for HomeCon
 ## Start fresh
 Write a fresh raspbian image to a 8GB SD card using win32diskimager.
 A high end SD card is preferable as we will write to it a lot.
 Plug in the raspberry pi and connect to your network.

-The rest of these instruction might also work for any other linux Debian systems.

 ## General configuration
 ### First login